jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

 continuously, independent of CPU speed and divorced from other program operations.
 Rapid ongoing font changes, along with fast smooth scrolling in both directions, test subtle timing dependencies between subunits of the EGA.

-Thanks to Eric, a friend of PCjs, we finally have a copy of the FantasyLand program, along with an assortment of other EGA utilities that he kindly provided.
+Thanks to Eric, a friend of PCjs, we finally have a copy of the Fantasy Land program, along with an assortment of other EGA utilities that he kindly provided.
 Sadly, FantasyLand doesn't yet work in the PCx86 emulator, but it's on our "to-do" list.
 Stay tuned!

 {% include machine.html id="ibm5160" %}

-### Directory of IBM EGA FantasyLand Demo
+### Directory of IBM EGA Fantasy Land Demo

 	 Volume in drive A has no label